Magnetized Thick Disks around Boson Stars: Effective potential and Keplerian angular momentum

 Unmagnetized thick disks can be computed from an effective potential $\mathcal{W}$, which acts as a combination of the gravitational and centrifugal potential of a fluid particle rotating around a central gravitating object. $\mathcal{W}$ can be derived by integrating the relativistic Euler equations and assuming the von Zeipel theorem as a necessary integrability condition,

 with $u_t$ as the covariant four-velocity (and $-u_t$ the mass-normalized energy), $\ell$ the specific angular momentum, $\rho$ the rest-mass density, $h$ the specific enthalpy and $p$ the thermodynamic pressure.
-The effective potential at the inner edge of the disk, $\mathcal{W}_{in}$, is taken as a free parameter.
-In general the inner edge of a thick disk is located at the marginally bound orbit $r_{mb}$ \cite{Boyer:1965,Abramowicz:1971,Komissarov:2006nz}.
-Therefore we set $\mathcal{W}_{in} = \mathcal{W}(r_{mb})$ in all further calculations.
-Assuming a constant specific angular momentum distribution the integral term containing $\ell$ vanishes, and by assuming a polytropic equation of state, $p = K \rho^\Gamma$, the rest-mass density can be rewritten to read
+The effective potential at the inner edge of the disk, $\mathcal{W}_{in}$, is taken as a free parameter, as its value determines the boundary of the disk.
+Choosing $\mathcal{W}_{in} < 0$ leads to tori for which the outermost equipotential surface is closed, while $\mathcal{W}_{in} > 0$ represents open equipotential surfaces.
+In this work we choose $\mathcal{W}_{in} = 0$ which corresponds to an equipotential surface closed at infinity.
+Assuming a constant specific angular momentum distribution the integral term containing $\ell$ vanishes, and by assuming furthermore a polytropic equation of state, $p = K \rho^\Gamma$, with $K$ and $\Gamma$ being the polytropic constant and exponent, the rest-mass density can be rewritten to

 where $\rho$ depends only on $\mathcal{W}$.